appcypher/llvm-adventure/Build LLVM on macOS.md

 3. Move into `llvm/tools` and create folders ➡ `mkdir clang`
 4. Move into clang directory and download Clang source ➡ `svn co http://llvm.org/svn/llvm-project/cfe/trunk clang`
 6. Move back into the folder where the llvm source is downloaded ➡ `cd ../../`
-3. Create a directory where you want to build LLVM files ➡ `mkdir llvm-build`
+3. Create a directory where you want to build LLVM files ➡ `mkdir llvm-7.0.1`
-4. Move into the build folder ➡ `cd llvm-build`; that's where you create and run the shell script.
+4. Move into the build folder ➡ `cd llvm-7.0.1`; that's where you create and run the shell script.
     ```sh
     #!usr/bin/env sh

     LLVMSRC="~/Desktop/Builds/llvm"
-    LLVMINS="~/Desktop/Builds/llvm-build"
+    LLVMINS="~/Desktop/Builds/llvm-7.0.1"

     cmake \